pkp/pkp-docs/dev/plugin-guide/3.3/en/examples-get-data.md

 ---
-title: Example - Get Data - Plugin Guide for OJS, OMP and OPS
+title: Example - Get Data - Plugin Guide for OJS and OMP
 book: dev-plugin-guide
-version: 3.4
+version: 3.3
 ---

 # Get Data

 Your plugin may need to get data from the application, such as submissions, issues, authors, users and files.
-Use the [Repo facade](/dev/documentation/en/architecture-repositories) to retrieve information.
+Use the [Repo facade](/dev/documentation/en/architecture-repositories) and [Collector](/dev/documentation/en/architecture-daos#collector) to retrieve information.

 ```php
 $currentUser = Application::get()->getUser();